open-policy-agent/opa/docs/docs/docker-authorization.md

 modifying files under `/etc/docker` or signalling the Docker daemon to restart, you will need root access.

-### 1. Create an empty policy definition that will allow all requests.
+### 1. Create an empty policy definition that will allow all requests

 **authz.rego**: